ashwnikumar/Student-Management-System-/README.md

 # student management system
-A student management systen in Django 4
+A student management system in Django 4